Dual citizenship is becoming a hot asset as the world emerges from the COVID-19 pandemic.

 Freedom to renounce original citizenship

-Having dual citizenship gives you the option of renouncing your original passport, if you should ever wish to do so (for example, to avoid US global taxation).
+Having dual citizenship gives you the option of renouncing your original passport, if you should ever wish to do so (for example, to avoid US citizenship-based taxation).

 I don’t recommend this, because the benefits of having two passports usually outweigh the disadvantages.
 But it’s good to have the option if ever needed.
 Dual citizenship is all about increasing your freedom to choose.

 Renouncing citizenship is becoming more common.
 In 2020, a record number of Americans gave up their US citizenship, largely due to increasingly tough anti-money laundering and counter-terrorism regulations, as well as the US’s policy on taxing all its citizens, no matter where in the world they live.

 After Brexit, Brits living in EU countries where dual nationality is not permitted (including the Netherlands, Austria and Germany) were forced to choose between keeping their UK citizenship and renouncing it in favour of their host country’s.